 - lead students to make connections between this reading and both the goals of the course and other course concepts or material

-In the online classroom environment, students usually aren’t provided much in terms of traditional in-class lecture.
+In the online classroom environment, students usually aren’t provided much in terms of a traditional in-class lecture.
 They might complete a reading assignment and then be tested on it without ever knowing what they should take away from it.